 False or misleading allegations can ultimately prevent employers from hiring the best-qualified candidates for highly sensitive jobs.
-If your security clearance has been denied or revoked, you will have a hearing before an administrative judge.
+If your security clearance has been denied or revoked, you will have a hearing before an Administrative Judge.
 The procedures for the hearing will depend on which branch of government denied or revoked your security clearance.
-Attorney Flanagan has years of experience representing clients in security clearance hearings.
-Our team will effectively prepare you for this proceeding to present your side of the story.
+Attorney Flanagan has years of experience representing clients in security clearance hearings and he will effectively prepare you for this proceeding to present your side of the story.

 Security clearance hearings are similar to criminal or civil trials with opening statements, cross examination of witnesses, presentation of evidence and closing arguments.
 During the hearing, we have the burden to prove why you should be awarded a security clearance.
 Security clearance hearings are generally won on diligence.